liidede/IPweek1/README.md

+# INDEPENDENT PROJECT WEEK 1

+This is my first official Independent Project at Moringa School

-# IPweek1
+# AUTHOR NAME

-My personal project for week 1
-Author- Timothy Lidede
+Author name is Timothy Lidede

+# DETAILS ON THE PROJECT

-Includes information on my education, my background and my interests Includes an image of Timothy Lidede
+Project entails information about myself including my education, my background and my hobbies.
+It also has an image of myself attached to it

+# PROJECT SETUP INSTRUCTIONS

+# LINK TO LIVE SITE ON GITHUB PAGES